-MAT4720 – Stochastic analysis and stochastic differential equations
+MAT4720 – Stochastic Analysis and Stochastic Differential Equations

 The course gives a thorough basis for understanding stochastic dynamics and models.
 We will in particular study Brownian motion and martingales, Ito’s stochastic calculus, stochastic integration and martingale representation theorems, Ito’s Formula.
 We will present stochastic dynamical models via stochastic differential equations and study existence and uniqueness of solutions, linear stochastic differential equations, theory for diffusion processes, Markov processes, Dynkin’s Formula, Girsanov’s Theorem.
 The course gives an introduction to the most common numerical methods for stochastic differential equations.

-After completing the course you will:
+After completing the course you will

-- know how to use the fundamental tools in stochastic analysis;
+- know how to use the fundamental tools in stochastic analysis

-- be familiar with numerical methods for stochastic differential equations;
+- be familiar with numerical methods for stochastic differential equations

-If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.
+If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Recommended previous knowledge

-- 10 credits overlap with MAT9720 – Stochastic analysis and stochastic differential equations
+- 10 credits overlap with MAT9720 – Stochastic Analysis and Stochastic Differential Equations.

-- 8 credits overlap with MAT4701 – Stochastic analysis with applications (continued)
+- 8 credits overlap with MAT4701 – Stochastic analysis with applications (continued).

-- 4 credits overlap with STK4510 – Introduction to methods and techniques in financial mathematics (discontinued)
+- 4 credits overlap with STK4510 – Introduction to methods and techniques in financial mathematics (discontinued).

-4 hours of lectures/exercises every week throughout the semester.
+4 hours of lectures/exercises per week throughout the semester.